 Karin S. Hobbs, a professional mediator for the past 20 years, is known for her ability to close complex and emotionally charged cases.
-She has mediated over 5,000 cases, including complex commercial cases, class actions, family cases involving substantial assets and contested custody, catastrophic injury, sexual assault and abuse, personal injury, insurance, probate, construction, employment and appellate cases.
-She has co-mediated several complex multi-party cases.
+She has mediated over 6,000 cases, including complex commercial cases, class actions, family cases involving substantial assets and contested custody, catastrophic injury, sexual assault and abuse, personal injury, insurance, probate, construction, employment and appellate cases.
+She has mediated and co-mediated many complex multi-party cases.

 Ms. Hobbs graduated from the University of Utah S.J.
 Quinney School of Law in 1985.
 Upon passing the bar exam, she prosecuted attorneys for ethical violations, including disbarment trials, in her role as Bar Counsel for the Utah State Bar.
 In 1987, she became Judge Pamela T. Greenwood's first law clerk at the Utah Court of Appeals.
 In 1989, she became a Staff Attorney for the Utah Court of Appeals, working with 7 appellate court judges for over 8 years, reviewing thousands of appeals, including reading docketing statements, motions, and briefs and preparing per curiam opinions.
 In 1995, Ms. Hobbs left the court briefly to serve as Deputy Director of the Division of Child and Family Services where she managed implementation of a Consent Decree.
 She returned to the Utah Court of Appeals and began working with the court to conceptualize and implement the Appellate Mediation Office.
 In 1998, she was selected as Chief Appellate Mediator for the Utah Court of Appeals.
 Ms. Hobbs mediated approximately 400 appellate cases for the Utah Court of Appeals over her 4 years.
 In 2001, Ms. Hobbs opened her private mediation practice and has maintained a busy and varied mediation practice.